RakibOFC/PicSurge/README.md

 ## Features

-- Generate random placeholder images by clicking on the image button.
+- Generate random placeholder images by clicking on the image.
 - Display a toast message indicating the network connectivity status.
 - Automatically fetches images from the [LoremFlickr](https://loremflickr.com/) service.

-## Screenshots

-Include screenshots or GIFs of your application here to showcase its functionality and user interface.

 ## Getting Started